- How do I get Copies of an Accident Report or Police Report?

 - It is illegal ($150 fine) to permit your dog to be "at large". " Dog at Large" means to be off the premises of the owner and not under the control of the owner or of an authorized person over 12 years of age, either by leash or otherwise.

-- City residents may keep a maximum of four dogs over four months of age.
+- City residents may keep a maximum of three dogs over four months of age

 - Please keep our city clean and our dogs healthy by cleaning up after your dog ($150 fine).

 Please refer to Sedro-Woolley Municipal Code Title 6-Animals for more information.

 (For residents within the city limits of Sedro-Woolley only)

 To obtain a vacation check, please submit a Vacation Check Form to the Sedro-Woolley Police Department, 325 Metcalf Street.
 Vacation checks are done by retired senior volunteers.
 While you are away, your residence will be checked by our volunteers, noting any unusual conditions and inspecting the premise of your home during your absence.
 There is no charge for this service.
 However, if you would like to make a donation to the Sedro-Woolley Police Department, we continue to show our appreciation to our senior volunteers with supplies, luncheons, awards, etc.

 For a Criminal History Check (usually state-wide) we refer people to the WATCH Program by the Washington State Patrol.
 They can be reached by calling our local WSP office at 360-757-8907, or online at https://fortress.wa.gov/wsp/watch.